Go to main content

 Preliminary income tax return 2 for legal entities (SKV 4313) at skatteverket.se (in Swedish)

-As a representative of a company, you are obliged to submit all income tax returns, VAT returns and PAYE tax returns until the day the company was declared bankrupt.
+As a representative of a company, you are required to submit all income tax returns, VAT returns and PAYE tax returns until the date the company was declared bankrupt.
 Then a bankruptcy trustee takes over the accounting.
-Deficits that existed in the company before the bankruptcy may not be deducted.
-The company must also return any accrual and compensation funds.

 Support and advice for EU nationals